openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-button-picker-select.md

 public func space(value: Length): This
 ```

-**Function:** Sets the spacing between the text and arrow of dropdown menu items based on the specified Length type value.
-Percentage settings are not supported.
-If the value is less than or equal to 8, the initial value is used.
+**Function:** Sets the spacing between the text and arrow of dropdown menu items based on the specified Length value.
+Percentage values are not supported.
+If set to a value less than or equal to 8, the initial value is used.

 **System Capability:** SystemCapability.ArkUI.ArkUI.Full